BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step01.md

+Get the scenario you built in the Preamble to this course from GitHub.
+Copy this command to the terminal window and and change `YourUserName` to reflect your user name.

+`git clone <https://github.com/YourUserName/my-example.git> katacoda-tutorial`{{copy}}

+You can list the files with: `tree`{{execute}} and view the content in the editor pane.

+If you did not built the starting scenario in the Preamble to this course, and don't want to do that, check out alternatives in the Solutions.

 At this point you have a course/scenario running.
 It has an intro, a step and a finish.
 You have the following components:

 <table class="foswikiTable">